danilovl/select-autocompleter-bundle/README.md

 ##### 4.1.3 Custom search pattern

-You can defined custom search pattern.
+You can define a custom search pattern.
 Symbol `%` in yaml must be duplicate - `%%`.

 You must use key word `$search` to insert search text into a pattern.